Blakesley, Colin Phillip Interview

 And you still like doing things with your hands?

 I still do.
 I’m continually busy.
-I’ve several projects underway at the moment, and I just thought to myself the other day, ‘I’ve got to stop doing this, ‘cause there’s too much.’
-And I think – you would know – you get to a stage in your life … you just can’t think quick enough, and things become a bit of a muddle.
+I’ve several projects on the way at the moment, and I just thought to meself [myself] the other day, ‘I’ve got to stop doing this, ‘cause there’s too much.’
+You would know, you get to a stage in your life … you just can’t think quick enough, and things become a bit of a muddle.
 Unfortunately that’s started to happen; I’ve got to back off.

 What do you think of the emphasis now on the disabled games?
 You know, they go all over the world for paralympics …